brafdlog/caspion/README.md

 Internally it uses the [Israeli bank scrapers](https://github.com/eshaham/israeli-bank-scrapers) npm package.

->
-> We have decided to merge the [israeli-bank-scrapers-desktop](https://github.com/baruchiro/israeli-bank-scrapers-desktop) project into this repository, and work together on the same project.
->
-> The merge is in progress in the `unifyRepos` branch in this [PR](https://github.com/brafdlog/budget-tracking/pull/50)
->

 ### What is currently supported:

 - One click to fetch transactions from multiple Israeli banks and credit cards
+- Exporting transactions to Google sheets, YNAB, CSV or JSON file
+- A basic UI for configuration
 - A configuration for automatically classifying transactions to categories according to predefined patterns
-- Creating transactions in YNAB automatically using YNAB's api
-- Initial implementation of creating transactions in a google spreadsheet of your choice
-- A very basic UI for configuration
-- Most of the configuration is currently in an encrypted JSON file and options that are not available in the ui can be changed by updating the JSON manually.

-## Initial setup
+### Running in a development environment
 - Run `yarn` to install the dependencies
-- Copy `categoryCalculationScript-example.js` to `categoryCalculationScript.js`
+- Run `yarn serve` to start the app
+- Set up additional exporters (Optional)
+  - If you want to set up YNAB, see instructions below
+- Run by clicking on the `Run` button in the app
+- Configure automatic category classification (Optional)
-  - This file contains the patterns for classifying transactions to categories automatically.
+    - Open `categoryCalculationScript.js`.
+This file contains the patterns for classifying transactions to categories automatically.
     - Edit this file to add any mapping from function description to category that fits your needs.
     - If using YNAB, the categories you return must match category names in YNAB
-- Run `yarn start` to start the app
-- Go to `הגדרות` and add the financial institutions you want and remove the default ones
-- Setup YNAB and/or Google spreadsheet integrations (see instructions below).
-Make sure to disable integration that you aren't using (set active field to false)
-- Run by clicking on the `תראה לי ת׳כסף` button in the app

 ## YNAB integration setup (optional)